renatoathaydes/rawhttp/content/docs/http-server.md

 As with the HTTP client, to configure a HTTP server, pass the options into the constructor.

-An example implementation of `com.athaydes.rawhttp.core.server.TcpRawHttpServer.TcpRawHttpServerOptions`:
+An example implementation of `TcpRawHttpServer.TcpRawHttpServerOptions`:

 {{< highlight java >}}
 class ExampleTcpRawHttpServerOptions implements TcpRawHttpServer.TcpRawHttpServerOptions {